Click a question to view an answer.

 We have found that American west coast markets label fish more precisely and extensively than they do on the east coast.
 So we know it can be done.
 Still, many markets and restaurants give only the common name for seafoods, and do not specify which ocean the species came from, or how it was caught.
 Some seafood counters and menus will selectively use labels to promote popular seafoods such as “Alaska salmon” or “New Zealand mussels,” but that is the exception.
 Furthermore, some farmed salmon is being sold as “Atlantic salmon,” even if it was an Atlantic species raised in the Pacific.
 This certainly leaves many questions.
 The conservation community is working together with members of the seafood industry to find ways to ensure that every fish has a label indicating its species name and place of origin.
 Until there is more information, don’t be dismayed when you go to select seafood.
 Instead, just ask where the seafood has come from.
 And if the person at the counter or the waitperson does not know, tell them why you care!
 It may take time, but the market will follow.

 Some restaurants and grocery stores are catching on quickly to consumers’ widespread use of various seafood lists.
 They are realizing that the public has a real interest in having more sustainable seafood choices.
 Check your local stores to find out if they offer the choices you’re seeking.
-Whole Foods Market has a good system for ranking seafood and their fish mongers are quite knowledgeable.
+Our partner, Whole Foods Market provides a variety of sustainable seafood options and makes choosing the best seafood easy with their clear seafood rating labels.
 Other alternatives are on-line seafood retailers, such as EcoFish.com, who feature the most sustainable species and who will deliver to your home, or will supply restaurants, caterers, and grocery stores.

 Remember the expression, “Rome was not built in a day?”
 Well, awareness about seafood issues will not grow overnight.
 We are in the early stage of a movement to promote best practices in the seafood industry.
 While some waiters and waitresses may understand your concerns and be ready to answer your questions, for others your questions may be the first they have ever received.
 Have patience and feel good about your role as a responsible consumer, AND a leader.